 Rewards are typically more expensive when it comes to annual fees and interest rates, but you can find some with no foreign transaction fees.
 If you’re usually able to repay your balance each month, a rewards credit card with no foreign transaction fees could be a great way to get rewarded for your holiday expenses.

 Carrying the local currency in cash is another way you can avoid foreign transaction fees on day-to-day holiday expenses.
-It’s not exactly safe to carry all of your travel budget in cash though, so look for a card that has low ATM withdrawal fees if you’re considering paying in cash.Back to top
+It’s not exactly safe to carry all of your travel budget in cash, though, so look for a card that has low ATM withdrawal fees such as Capital One 360 or Charles Schwab Investor Checking.Back to top

 What are the other costs and features to consider?

 Even if your travel money card or strategy helps you avoid currency conversion fees, there are still other costs and factors to consider.
 When you’re comparing your travel money options, keep the following in mind as well:

 - ATM fees.
 If you’re not careful, you could end up paying fees twice for using an overseas ATM.
 Unless your bank has a global ATM alliance that allows you to make international withdrawals for free, you could be charged by your bank and the ATM owner for withdrawals.